Sabryr/hpc-intro/_episodes/11-hpc-intro.md

 caption="" %}

 The methodology of providing the input data, communicating options and flags as well as retrieving the results is quite opposite to using a plain laptop.
-Moreover, using a GUI style interface is often discarded in favor of using the command line.
+Moreover, using a (Graphical User Interface) GUI style interface is often discarded in favor of using the command line.
 This imposes a double paradigm shift for prospect users:

 1. they work with the command line (not a GUI style user interface)
 2. they work with a distributed set of computers (called nodes)